 How to charge a Fitbit

-Charge your Fitbit by plugging one end of its charging cable into the tracker and the other into a USB port on your computer.
-Alternatively, you can use a compatible wall charger.
+Charge your Fitbit by plugging one end of its charging cable into the tracker and place it inside the charging cradle (if it has one).
+You'll then need to plug the other end of the USB port into your computer or a compatible wall charger.

 - Avoid using a USB hub.
 Try plugging the charging cable into a different USB port or wall charger.